 Leica M10 versus Leica TL2

 The Leica M10 (Typ 3656) and the Leica TL2 are two digital cameras that were officially introduced, respectively, in January 2017 and July 2017.
 The M10 is a fixed lens compact, while the TL2 is a rangefinder-style mirrorless.
-The cameras are based on a full frame (M10) and an APS-C sensor.
+The cameras are based on a full frame (M10) and an APS-C (TL2) sensor.
 The M10 has a resolution of 23.8 megapixel, whereas the TL2 provides 24.1 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Leica M10 and the Leica TL2 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the M10 – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.